Fairlie locomotive: Modified Fairlie locomotive

-The Modified Fairlie was introduced by the North British Locomotive Company to South African Railways in 1924.
-It was similar in appearance to a Garratt but the boiler, fuel and water tanks were all mounted on a single frame which was pivoted on the power bogies.
+The Modified Fairlie was introduced by the North British Locomotive Company to the South African Railways in 1924.
+It was similar in appearance to a Garratt locomotive but the boiler, fuel and water tanks were all mounted on a single frame which was pivoted on the power bogies.
 This arrangement differs from the Garratt in which the fuel and water tanks are mounted directly on the power bogies.

 Fairlies today

 Operational

-The Ffestiniog Railway in Wales still uses Fairlie's patent locomotives to this day; it has two double Fairlies and one single Fairlie in running condition.
-The most recent double Fairlie locomotive, David Lloyd George, was built in 1992 in the Ffestiniog's own Boston Lodge works.
-The veteran Merddin Emrys of 1879 was the first engine to be built at Boston Lodge.
+The Ffestiniog Railway in Wales still uses Fairlie locomotives.
+It has three double Fairlies in running condition.
+The most recent of these, James Spooner, was built in 2023 in the Ffestiniog's Boston Lodge works on the 153rd anniversary of Little Wonders trials of 1870.
+Merddin Emrys of 1879 was the first engine to be built at Boston Lodge.
 The Ffestiniog also owned and operated Taliesin, a single Fairlie, from 1876 to 1927.
 It was scrapped in 1935 but a replica was built at Boston Lodge in 1999.

 The Fairlies on the Ffestiniog Railway were designed to burn coal.
 Following trials in 1971, in common with most other Ffestiniog engines, they were modified to burn oil.
 In 2005, Earl of Merioneth was converted to coal having been built as an oil burner.
 The success of this conversion resulted in Merddin Emrys, the oldest of the FR Fairlies, being converted back to coal burning in 2007.